 - Any unexpected peaks due to unforeseen circumstances.
 Our systems have to be horizontally scalable.

 We could ingest data in batches, in real time, or a combination of the two.
 When you ingest data in batches, you can import it at regularly scheduled intervals or when it reaches a certain size.
 This is very useful when processes run on a schedule, such as reports that run daily at a specific time.
 Typically, batched data is useful for offline analytics and data science.

 On the other hand, real-time ingestion has significant business value, such as with reactive systems.
-For example, when a customer provides feedback for a Grab superapp widget, we re-rank widgets based on that customer’s likes or dislikes.
-Note when information is very time-sensitive, you must continuously monitor its data.
+For example, when a consumer provides feedback for a Grab superapp widget, we re-rank widgets based on that consumer’s likes or dislikes.
+Note that when information is very time-sensitive, you must continuously monitor its data.